Why Do You Suffer from Blurred Vision?

 Maintain healthy habits

-It is also good to spend some time in rural or natural environments, such as in the countryside or at the beach.
-In this way, you can work the entire field of your eyes.
-Just like a panoramic photograph, the eyes need a break from seeing so many things all together, especially all the colors, neon lights and bright lights.
+- It’s also good to spend some time in rural or natural environments, such as in the countryside or at the beach.
+This way, you can work the entire field of your eyes.
+Just like a panoramic photograph, our eyes need a break from seeing so many things all together, especially all the colors, neon lights and bright lights of cities.